Đorđe Nikolić

-Đorđe Nikolić (Ђорђе Николић; born 13 April 1997) is a Serbian professional footballer who plays as a goalkeeper for Hungarian club Újpest and the Serbia national team.
+Đorđe Nikolić (Ђорђе Николић; born 13 April 1997) is a Serbian professional footballer who plays as a goalkeeper for Turkish club Sivasspor and the Serbia national team.

 Club career

 Jagodina

 After he left youth team of FK Partizan, Nikolić signed a three-year contract with Jagodina in the winter break off-season 2014–15.
 He made his Serbian SuperLiga debut for Jagodina in the first fixture of 2015–16 season.
 Although he started season as a first choice, Nikolić injured during the season and missed the great part of season.
 He made total 19 matches for club and after Jagodina relegated from the Serbian SuperLiga, Nikolić got an offer from FC Basel.

 Basel

 Nikolić signed four-year contract with FC Basel in June 2016.
 He made his debut for the club in 26 fixture match of the 2016–17 Swiss Super League season against FC St. Gallen, played on 1 April 2017.
 Under trainer Urs Fischer Nikolić won the Swiss Super League championship at the end of the 2016–17 Super League season.
 For the club this was the eighth title in a row and their 20th championship title in total.
 They also won the Swiss Cup for the twelfth time, which meant they had won the double for the sixth time in the club's history.
 In summer 2017, Nikolić moved on loan to the Swiss Challenge League side Schaffhausen, where he spent the rest of calendar year.
 Later, at the beginning of 2018, Nikolić moved to Thun on new loan, until summer 2019.